keras-team/keras-io/examples/vision/md/shiftvit.md

 #### The MLP block

-The MLP block is intended to be a stack of densely-connected layers.s
+The MLP block is intended to be a stack of densely-connected layers

 ```python